stonezhong/mordor/README.md

 You should be able to ssh to the target host using their ssh_host attribute as host name without entering password.
 You may need to use `ssh-add` command and config your `~/.ssh/config`

+### ssh_key_filename
+If you need to use a private key to connect to ssh server, you can specify the key filename here

+### ssh_username
+You must provide this if you specify ssh_key_filename.
+It represent the ssh username

 ### home_dir
 This specify the home directory for mordor.